pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Requirements.md

 Standard User

 - Must Have
   - The typing tool must be available 24/7
   - As long as the user is connected to WiFi, they must be able to use the typing tool
   - While the user is typing, the system must not crash on the user
   - If the system does crash on the user, the user's past metrics must be saved
- - The standard's user metrics must be reported accurately
+  - The standard's user metrics must be reported accurately, specifically, it will use the standard method of calculating metrics such as wpm and accuracy
- - When the user switches to a different mode, the typing tool will not make the user wait too long (might want to discuss exact time, maybe 5 seconds?)
+  - When the user switches to a different mode, the typing tool will not make the user wait too long (might want to discuss exact time, maybe 5 seconds?) (move to performance)
   - The user's data must be securely protected (looking at Google Firebase)
   - The typing tool must correctly generate text segments for the mode selected, so if "programmer" mode is selected, they consistently receive code to type

 - Should Have
    - If the user is not connected to WiFi, they should still be able to use the typing tool but with limitations as to what they can type

+Administrative User

+- Must Have
+  - If an administrative user creates a new user, it must be created
+  - If an administrative user changes the name of the user, the name must be changed both for the administrative user and the standard user
+  - If an administrative user deletes a user, the user must be deleted and must no longer be able to access their account
+  - If an administrative user views a standard's user typing history, it the most recent history and accurately depict the user's history

+- Should Have
+  - If a new user group is created, it should be created
+  - If the user group's name is edited, the name should be changed both the administrative user and the standard user
+  - If the user group is deleted, the user group should be deleted and it should not appear for either the administrative user or standard user
+  - If the user is added to a group, the user should appear in the group
+  - If a user is removed from a group, the user no should no longer appear in the group

+- Could Have
+  - If a group progress report is implemented, if a standard user is added to the group, the administrative user would be able to see their progress whilst in the group
+  - If a group progress report is implemented, if a standard user is deleted from the group, the administrative user will not see their progress going forward

 ### Performance

 Standard User

 - Must Have
   - As the user types, the display will move synchronously with the user's keystrokes.
   - If the user makes a typing error, the display will accurately detect and depict the error.

 ### Supportability